rubenatello/luminize-assessment/docs/automation_90_day_plan.md

 ## Starting point

-The assignment confirms QuickBooks, REACH, and Google Sheets as business systems.
+Based on prior interview discussions.
 Some Amazon data already reaches BigQuery through third-party APIs/ELT, and dbt is the transformation layer.
 I would keep that path, document its coverage, and add controls around it.

 | Component | Role in the proposed architecture |
 |---|---|